ginstrom/paladin-novel/chapters/21_revelations-and-ripples.md

 Thorek's hand moved to his warhammer.
 "Could be a trap."

 Gond's gaze sharpened.
 Priests who didn't act like priests, arriving just as the world was tilting on its axis.
 Coincidence was a luxury he rarely encountered.
 "An opportunity, perhaps," Gond said, his voice measured.
 "Or a different kind of test.
 We'll see what these 'merchants' want.
-Then we address the Circle."
+Then we address the Circle's request."

 ***